vengi-voxel/vengi/docs/voxedit/Usage.md

 ### Line

 A line will just draw a line from the reference position to the position you clicked at.
-See the bindings window (__Edit__ / __Bindings__) for the binding to place the reference position in the scene (the ).
+See the bindings window (__Edit__ / __Bindings__) for the binding to place the reference position in the scene (the blue dot).

 ### Color picker